StreamTwapStatuses - Real-time TWAP Status Streaming

 Current Limitations

-NotFound - Schema Coverage: The upstream lifecycle set can grow; treat documented statuses as examples, not an exhaustive list
+NOT_FOUND - Schema Coverage: The upstream lifecycle set can grow; treat documented statuses as examples, not an exhaustive list

 - Backpressure: High-volume periods may require careful handling to avoid overwhelming downstream systems